Venous Drainage of the Abdomen

 Oesophageal – Between the oesophageal branch of the left gastric vein and the oesophageal tributaries to the azygous system.

 - Rectal – Between the superior rectal vein and the inferior rectal veins.

 - Retroperitoneal – Between the portal tributaries of the mesenteric veins and the retroperitoneal veins.

 - Paraumbilical – Between the portal veins of the liver and the veins of the anterior abdominal wall.

 When blood flow through the portal system is obstructed (e.g due to cirrhosis, portal vein thrombosis, or external pressure from a tumour), the pressure within portal system increases.
 A portal venous pressure in excess of 20mmHg is defined as portal hypertension.

-In portal hypertension, blood may be re-directed through the porto-systemic anastamoses (as these are now under a lower pressure).
-If a large volume of blood passes through these anastamoses over a long period of time, the veins around the anastomosis can become abnormally dilated – known as varices.
+In portal hypertension, blood may be re-directed through the porto-systemic anastomoses (as these are now under a lower pressure).
+If a large volume of blood passes through these anastomoses over a long period of time, the veins around the anastomosis can become abnormally dilated – known as varices.
 Rupture of oesophageal or rectal varices can result in fatal blood loss.